rajaths131/PictureOfTheDay/README.md

 # PictureOfTheDay
- iOS App where the user can see the daily picture from NASA.
+ Sample iOS App where the user can see the daily picture from NASA.
 This project is implemented using MVP pattern, to demonstrate each components of MVP.

- This sample is developed using Swift.
-Unit tests and UI tests are added to code.
+ This sample is developed using Swift 5.
+Unit tests and UI tests are added.

  Main features covered are:
  1. A error banner will be shown, if app could not fetch details from server.